Terms and Conditions

 If students need to redo a unit, they can hand that unit it at any time during the year except during holidays.

-37. Marking of workbooks is done on Mondays and Wednesdays of each week.
+37. Marking of workbooks is done on Fridays of each week.

 ・Completed your ASQA accredited Cert.IV or Diploma of TESOL.